 You gather your financial records — bank statements, loan documents, pay stubs, credit card statements — and complete a bankruptcy petition, statement of financial affairs, schedules, and other required documents to be filed with the court.

 Once approved, your assets — except for certain “exempt” property retained to assist your “fresh start” — are sold by a court-appointed trustee, with the money distributed to creditors who have filed legal claims.
+However, most Chapter 7 cases result in no assets being sold.

 In the end, the debts addressed by your straight/liquidation bankruptcy (exceptions apply) vanish.